 - Associate Constructor Certification- This is a certification given to those already on the job to provide them with better credentials.
 This exam tests their knowledge in the industry, giving employers peace of mind that their employee is highly qualified for the tasks at hand.

 Keep in mind, the less education you have, the more on the job training is needed.
 Those with a civil engineering master’s degree won’t need much.
 Most people who only receive their associate’s degree will spend at least a few years working as an assistant to a construction manager.
 With a certificate, it will be longer.
+There are also master’s degrees in construction management available.

 Most employers also want a manager who has previous experience in the construction industry.
 It’s beneficial to hire someone who already knows the ins and out’s of the business.